utah-cs4470-sp25/class/spec.md

   positive and negative infinity converting into the maximum and minimum integers, and NaN converting to 0.

-They can also provide builtin functions whose name contains a dot, which the compiler can use during compilation.
+They can also provide builtin functions whose name begins with `__JPL__` for the compiler to use during compilation.

 JPL must provide a global `args` variable of type `int[]` containing integers provided in the command line program's command line, and a